junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "You don't trust them?"
 Cas asks.

 "What, you do?"
-Dean retorts, "He's an alien with two hearts and a funny bowtie!"
+Dean retorts, "He's an alien with two hearts and a funny bow tie!"

 "And I'm a celestial being with wings and no body."
 Cas says flatly.